 I attended many spiritual retreats, traveled locally within India to understand problems and bring radical solutions for the betterment of society.
 This was also I started coaching people in mental wellness.

 Our service in the field of education, rural development, peacebuilding, thanksgiving, and compassionate communication was acknowledged by many organizations; including the Indian Army and Navy, PMO, Maharashtra Police, etc.

 By 2015, my parents developed terminal illnesses and had few months to survive.
 I was fortunate to serve them in their last times.
 Their death taught to be important lessons.
 I had 1,500 friends on social media but 0 in the hospital.
 This is karma!

 As I was putting the ashes of my mother into the river, I realized that with all our ego, desire, hatred, love, wealth, anger and millions of other emotions, we’re nothing more than a fistful of ashes.

 During my 4-year-long sabbatical, I participated in several no-money walking pilgrimages.
 I wanted to explore the great Indian GUEST IS GOD philosophy.

 At first, it seemed an outer journey.
 But, as days went, I realized it was more of an inner journey.
 On the way, we met extraordinary humans and unprecedented situations that restored my belief in goodness.

 After my savings were exhausted, in 2018, I re-started my professional life again.
-I was healed in most difficult times of my life and I feel it’s my time to do it for those who’re in need.
+I was guided in most difficult times of my life and I feel it’s my time to do it for those in need.
 Hence, along with my creative services, I offer coaching services — for creative arts and mental wellness.